 The news keeps changing with updates from Boris (our PM) about the Covid situation.
-I refuse to mention anything to do with it so my advice is settle down to watch the news for updates.
+I refuse to mention anything to do with it, so my advice is to settle down to watch the news for updates.
 If you can believe them?…

-My first job post discharge after my spinal cord injury rehab, was in a factory in Aylesbury.
-I made mobile phone antennas and base stations – these are quite common in fields and on buildings in our towns and cities.
-They basically carry your mobile phone signal to where it needs to go in order for you to make that call or send that email.
-One of the other employees was a guy called Boggy, this was I believe a nickname from the name Steve Bogman.
+My first job post-discharge after my spinal cord injury rehab was in a factory in Aylesbury.
+I made mobile phone antennas and base stations – these are quite common in fields and in buildings in our towns and cities.
+They basically carry your mobile phone signal to where it needs to go, in order for you to make that call or send that email.
+One of the other employees was a guy called Boggy, this was, I believe, a nickname from the name Steve Bogman.

-Boggy played base guitar and we shared a common interest in SKA music.
-One day he mentioned to me that there was this SKA band playing at a pub in town soon and did I want to go.
+Boggy played the bass guitar, and we shared a common interest in SKA music.
+One day he mentioned to me that there was this SKA band playing at a pub in town soon and did I want to go?
 I excitedly said yes.
-On home turf I relayed this news to a friend Laup.
-I knew Laup from the pubs I used to frequent and he also liked this genre of music.
-I speak in past tense as he walks this earth due to an inexperienced drive….
-God bless you Laup….
+On home turf, I relayed this news to a friend Lorp.
+I knew Lorp from the pubs I used to frequent, and he also liked this genre of music.
+I speak in the past tense as he no longer walks this earth due to an inexperienced drive….
+God bless you Lorp….

-Laup knew of the Riffs and one Saturday I picked him up.
+Lorp knew of the Riffs and one Saturday I picked him up.
 We headed over to Aylesbury to meet Boggy outside the Buckingham Arms.
-In the past I used to get picked up and lifted quite a few times but not so much these days thanks to the DDA (Disabled Discrimination Act).
-However, the Riffs were playing in the back room of the pub, apparently there were/are quite a few steps inside.
+In the past, I used to get picked up and lifted quite a few times, but not so much these days thanks to the DDA (Disabled Discrimination Act).
+However, the Riffs were playing in the backroom of the pub, apparently, there were/are quite a few steps inside.
 We ventured down the adjacent alley and the fire escape door was opened and I was lifted in.
-Laup went to get the drinks and we patiently waited for the first band.
+Lorp went to get the drinks and we patiently waited for the first band.
 This venue was only a very small room in comparison to the smaller ‘big’ venues I have mentioned in the past.

 Now for the main attraction, who we are there to see… The Riffs.
-The band enter stage.
+The band enter the stage.
 I can’t recall if they were already set up with the instruments ready.
 What I do remember is that they just started playing.
-I don’t remember a sound check or anything, just great tunes…..
+I don’t remember a soundcheck or anything, just great tunes…..

 All of a sudden I am aware of a slightly different audience.
 The first band’s audience felt like a twaddle of students.
-Now this back room is filled with people with cropped hair.
-Fred Perry shirts.
-Dr Martins boots.
-Tattoos and an air of friendship.
-To me this feel like my roots, working class yeomen, everyone happy, equal and friends.
+Now, this backroom is filled with people with cropped hair.
+Fred Perry shirts, Dr Martins boots, Tattoos, and an air of friendship.
+To me, this feels like my roots, working-class yeomen, everyone happy, equal and friends.
 My view is limited but the crowds ensure I can see.
-Even the lead singer, Aiden I think his name was, comes off stage mid song and checks in with me to makes sure I was OK with a fist bump on my shoulder and a thumbs up.
+Even the lead singer, Aiden I think his name was, comes off stage mid-song and checks in with me, to make sure I was OK, with a fist bump on my shoulder and a thumbs up.
 I acknowledge this with a nod and return the thumbs up.

 Time to leave and the side door is open for me again in order to exit.
-I’ve no recollection of who helped me out but a gang of strong hands take hold and safely lift me out.
+I’ve no recollection of who helped me to leave, but a gang of strong hands take hold and safely lift me out.